gldeng/universe/formal_theory/formal_theory_unified_consciousness_en.md

 $$|\Psi_{\text{collective}}\rangle = \mathcal{E}\left(\bigotimes_{i=1}^N |\Psi_C^i\rangle\right)$$

-Where $\mathcal{E}$ is the entanglement operator that transforms multiple independent consciousness states into an entangled whole.
+Where $`\mathcal{E}`$ is the entanglement operator that transforms multiple independent consciousness states into an entangled whole.

 The mechanisms of collective consciousness formation include: